MuizAlvi/simpleplotting/README.md

 # simpleplotting
-Graphical representation of simple functions using
+Graphical representation of simple functions using Jupyter Notebook